shotgunsoftware/python-api/docs/cookbook/usage_tips.rst

 Combining Related Queries
 =========================
 Reducing round-trips for data via the API can significantly improve the speed of your application.
-Much like "Bubble Fields" / "Field Hopping" in the UI, we can poll ShotGrid for data on the fields of entities linked to our main query, both as a part of the query parameters as well as in the data returned.
+Much like "Bubble Fields" / "Field Hopping" in the UI, we can poll Flow Production Tracking for data on the fields of entities linked to our main query, both as a part of the query parameters as well as in the data returned.